-Wednesday 5.4.2017 in Latest Developments in Macedonia Country Page
+Wednesday 5.4.2017 in Latest Developments in North Macedonia Country Page

 As previously reported in updates on the CIVICUS Monitor, the situation for foreign-funded CSOs in Macedonia has rapidly deteriorated in recent months.
 Unwarranted financial inspections of civil society groups, slurs against CSOs, and heightened ethnic tensions have contributed to an environment wherein civil society affiliated with the Open Society Foundation (OSF) and American-Hungarian billionaire George Soros have faced backlash from the Macedonian authorities.
 The CIVICUS Monitor recently spoke to Ms. Fani Karanfilova-Panovska, the Executive Director of Foundation Open Society Macedonia (FOSM), to learn more about the closing space for Macedonian civil society.

 *The audio interview below has been edited for length.*

 The Macedonian authorities' harassment of CSOs affiliated with OSF has intensified in recent months.
 The Public Revenue Office's financial inspections of CSOs have continued in an increasingly hostile environment for foreign-funded CSOs.
 A number of other worrying developments also illustrate the decline in respect for civic freedoms:

 - On 18th January 2017, a new initiative Stop Operation Soros (SOS) was launched to counter the influence of George Soros in Macedonia.
 On 4th February 2017, SOS held a press conference on the alleged amount of funds that some CSOs have received from Open Society Foundation Macedonia.
 The allegations also include CSOs’ funds from financial operations in 2016.
 Many doubt the accuracy of these figures, as CSOs have yet to submit financial reports from 2016 to the relevant authorities.